BerndAmend/minion_bot/README.md

 cd python-telegram-bot
 sudo python3 setup.py install
   ```
-3) We need a coverter before we can send recorded videos to our Telegram account:
+3) We need a converter before we can send recorded videos to our Telegram account:
   ```
 sudo apt-get install gpac
   ```